FluxML/Flux.jl/docs/src/training/optimisers.md

 end
 ```

 An optimiser `update!` accepts a parameter and a gradient, and updates the parameter according to the chosen rule.
 We can also pass `opt` to our [training loop](training.md), which will update all parameters of the model in a loop.
-However, we can now easily replace `Descent` with a more advanced optimiser such as `ADAM`.
+However, we can now easily replace `Descent` with a more advanced optimiser such as `Adam`.

 ## Optimiser Reference